DerekGooding/SimpleMVVM/README.md

 1. Ensure you have the `[ViewModel]` attribute on your class
 2. Make sure the class is marked as `partial`
-3. Verify you're inheriting from `BaseViewModel`
+3. Check that methods have the `[Command]` attribute and are public
-4. Check that methods have the `[Command]` attribute
+4. Verify fields have the `[Bind]` attribute for observable properties
 5. Clean and rebuild your solution

 ### Missing Commands in XAML